Rakeela/dragora-notes/2022-01-24-Two-Hundred-and-Twentieth.md

 I want to make a toy!
 Why can't I make even the most basic of software toys based on my ideas?

 ---
+I worked at it a little bit more, and indeed I cannot make even a basic software toy.

+---
 Back to [[day-post-archive]]